top of page

 Suzanne Buck

-Suzanne Buck of Bridport has served on the ACSD Board since its creation in 2016, and also serves as Chair of the Board of Directors for the Hannaford Career Center.
-Suzanne is serving her second term on the ACSD Board, and is a member of the Policy & Governance Committee.
-Suzanne grew up in a small farming community in rural New Hampshire, and applies that community spirit and farming work ethic to all of her public service.
-She holds degrees in Dairy Management and Occupational Education from the University of New Hampshire, as well as a Masters degree in Special Education.
+Suzanne Buck of Bridport has served on the ACSD Board since its creation in 2016 and prior to that served on the Bridport School Board as well as the district board.
+She also served on the Board of Directors for the Hannaford Career Center for 6 years, chairing that board for 4 years.
+Suzanne is serving her fourth term on the ACSD Board, is the board’s vice chair and serves on the district negotiations committee.
+Suzanne grew up in a small farming community in rural New Hampshire and applies that community spirit and farming work ethic to all of her public service.
+She holds degrees in Dairy Management and Occupational Education from the University of New Hampshire, as well as a master’s degree in special education.
 Suzanne and her husband raised their two children in Vermont.
-During that time she worked as a special educator and education leader.
-She has served on local school boards for over 10 years and continues to contribute to the community through her service work for the Hannaford Career Center, 4-H, and the FFA.
+She has over 20 years teaching experience as a special educator and education leader.
+She has served on local school boards for over 16 years and continues to contribute to the community through her service work as a volunteer with 4-H, Bridport Community Comes Together, Porter Hospital Patient and Family Advisory Council, Friends of Bridport, FFA and served as a Lister for 8 years.

 Addison